 - Support but don’t overprotect your child.
 Expect him to do his best and stick with tasks, despite his extra challenges.

-Getting extra help
+Getting extra help for learning disabilities

 There’s extra help available so your child gets the best chance at school.
 If health professionals recommend extra support, you’ll need to have a professional, documented assessment to prove that your child is eligible for things like extra examination time, tuition from a reading expert, or special computer software.